micmejia/bible-dump/NKJV/Proverbs/Prov 18.md

 ###### 1
-A man who isolates himself seeks his own desire; He rages against all [^a]wise judgment.
+A man who isolates himself seeks his own desire; He rages against all wise judgment.

 ###### 2
 A fool has no delight in understanding, But in expressing his own heart.